MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft.Dynamics.Nav.Management/Sync-NAVTenant.md

 The database schema in the tenant database will be updated unless data is lost.
 For example, if a table or a field has been deleted in the current application, and it contains data in the tenant database, the tenant cannot be mounted against the Microsoft Dynamics NAV Server instance.

 CheckOnly = 3
 Microsoft Dynamics NAV Server tests if a change in the current application will result in data loss in the tenant database if the tenant is mounted with Mode set to ForceSync.
-An example of this is when a table or a field has been deleted in the current application. and it contains data in the tenant database.
+An example of this is when a table or a field has been deleted in the current application, and it contains data in the tenant database.

 ```yaml
 Type: SyncMode